Limnoria/Limnoria-doc/develop/architecture.rst

 do three things in their ``run()`` method:

 1. check the connection is still alive (and schedule a reconnect if not)
-2. get new messages from their :class:`irclib.Irc` instance (using :meth:`irclib.Irc.takeMsg`) and send them to the network
+2. get new messages from their :class:`supybot.irclib.Irc` instance (using :meth:`supybot.irclib.Irc.takeMsg`) and send them to the network
-3. get new messages from the network and pass them to their :class:`irclib.Irc` (using :meth:`irclib.Irc.feedMsg`)
+3. get new messages from the network and pass them to their :class:`supybot.irclib.Irc` (using :meth:`supybot.irclib.Irc.feedMsg`)

 The actual implementation of the current ``Socket`` driver is actually a little more complex than this, as all ``Socket`` driver instances cooperate